navidcy/navidcy.github.io/outreach.md

 </figure>

-On early June I followed up a question by a listener who was asking for an explanation for why water temperatures can drop dramatically at the coast of New South Wales when there are windes blowing from the North:
+On early June I followed up a question by a listener who was asking for an explanation for why water temperatures can drop dramatically at the coast of New South Wales when warm winds blows from the North:

 <figure>
     <figcaption>02 June 2021</figcaption>